Punk rock: Etymology

-1960s–1973: Precursors
+1960s–1974: Precursors

 Garage rock and beat

 The Kingsmen in 1966.
-Their cover of Louie, Louie was later referred to as punk rock's "ur-text".
+Their cover of "Louie, Louie" was later referred to as punk rock's "ur-text".

 The early to mid-1960s garage rock bands in the United States and elsewhere are often recognized as punk rock's progenitors.
 The Kingsmen's "Louie, Louie" is often cited as punk rock's defining "ur-text".
 (Note: In the Kingsmen's version, the song's "El Loco Cha-Cha" riffs were pared down to a more simple and primitive rock arrangement providing a stylistic model for countless garage rock bands.)
 After the success of the British Invasion, the garage phenomenon gathered momentum around the US.
 By 1965, the harder-edged sound of British acts, such as the Rolling Stones, the Kinks, and the Who, became increasingly influential with American garage bands.
 The raw sound of U.S. groups such as the Sonics and the Seeds predicted the style of later acts.
 In the early 1970s some rock critics used the term "punk rock" to refer to the mid-1960s garage genre, as well as for subsequent acts perceived to be in that stylistic tradition, such as the Stooges.

 The Kinks' "You Really Got Me" was later cited as an early progenitor of punk rock.

 In Britain, largely under the influence of the mod movement and beat groups, the Kinks' 1964 hit singles "You Really Got Me" and "All Day and All of the Night", were both influenced by "Louie, Louie".
 (Note: The Ramones' 1978 "I Don't Want You" was largely Kinks-influenced.)
 In 1965, the Who released the mod anthem "My Generation", which according to John Reed, anticipated the kind of "cerebral mix of musical ferocity and rebellious posture" that would characterize much of the later British punk rock of the 1970s.
 (Note: Reed describes the Clash's emergence as a "tight ball of energy with both an image and rhetoric reminiscent of a young Pete Townshend—speed obsession, pop-art clothing, art school ambition."
 The Who and the Small Faces were among the few rock elders acknowledged by the Sex Pistols.)
+Freakbeat, a more distorted style of music, emerged as the psychedelic, British response to US garage rock and proto-punk, representing a link between the music of the 1960s counterculture and that of the later punk movement, sometimes described as "more punk than punk itself".

 The garage/beat phenomenon extended beyond North America and Britain.
 In Peru, founded in 1964, the group Los Saicos, used fast tempos, aggressive riffing, and screamed vocals along with souped-up tracks about prison escapes, funerals and destruction which later led publications to retrospectively credit them with pioneering punk rock.
 In Germany, the Monks, a band consisting of several stationed American G.I.'s, infused beat music with that of raucous garage rock, releasing their sole album, Black Monk Time, in March 1966, which was later retroactively described as a precursor to punk rock.

 The Seeds were an early influence on Iggy Pop.